Prime Day deals over $100 that are actually worth the splurge | CNN Underscored

 Sony WH-1000XM4 Headphones ($248, originally $349.99; amazon.com)

 Our top pick for best over-ear headphones and noise-canceling headphones is at their lowest price ever.
-Sony’s WH-1000XM4 is just $248 from $349.99 in your choice of black, silver or blue.
-These headphones mix comfort with world-blocking ANC and nearly 30 hours of battery life.
+Sony’s WH-1000XM4 are just $248, down from $349.99, in your choice of black, silver or blue.
+These headphones mix comfort with world-blocking active noise cancellation and nearly 30 hours of battery life.

-Nespresso’s single-serve coffee makers are up to 45% off this Prime Day.
-This bundle, which comes with the the brand’s milk frother, single-serve maker that can brew up coffee and espresso and 30 coffee capsules.
-And because of Prime Day, it’s now marked down to its lowest price ever.
+The 7-inch glare-free and waterproof Kindle Oasis comes in Graphite or Champagne Gold.
+You can enjoy some convenient features, such as auto-adjusting light sensors, rotating page orientation and an ergonomic design.

 iRobot Roomba Robotic Vacuums and Braava M6 Mops (starting at $199; amazon.com)